ga-dc/wdi5/w08/d03_api_erb/cookies/README.md

 - How does this show up in the HTML?

+- Compare a locally-run app to a Heroku app
+  - Why does the local app have so many fewer JS/CSS files referenced in the HTML than the production app?

 ## Sprockets
 - The name of a Ruby gem (there isn't a single sprocket)
 - "Concatenates" (minifies) all CSS into one file, and all JS into one file